zhouxiaopang-9675/netbox/docs/models/extras/customfield.md

 For object and multiple-object fields only.
 Designates the type of NetBox object being referenced.

+### Related Object Filter

+For object and multi-object custom fields, a filter may be defined to limit the available objects when populating a field value.
+This filter maps object attributes to values.
+For example, `{"status": "active"}` will include only objects with a status of "active."

+!!! warning
+    This setting is employed for convenience only, and should not be relied upon to enforce data integrity.

 ### Weight

 A numeric weight used to override alphabetic ordering of fields by name.
 Custom fields with a lower weight will be listed before those with a higher weight.
 (Note that weight applies within the context of a custom field group, if defined.)